vamsi/python-quickstart/control_flow.rst

 One of the most common control structures you’ll use, and run into in other programs, is the if conditional block.
 Simply put, you ask a yes or no question; depending on the answer different things happen.

 Let’s start by getting the computer to make a simple decision.
-For an easy example,we make a program to find the largest of two numbers
+For an easy example, we will make a program to find the largest of two numbers

 Example (save it as greaterlesser.py)